warizmy/indo-food-classification-BE/README.md

 ### 5. Place the Model File
 1. Create a ```models/``` directory in the project's root.
-2. Place your trained model file inside this directory
+2. Place your trained model file inside this directory.

 ## ▶️ Usage
 Once the setup is complete, run the Flask server from your terminal: